Information

 Synopsis

 Peter Daniels has long demonstrated his skill as a poet who can write about being a gay man, and he now applies this to the experience of becoming older, finding new love and looking back on how he has reached this point.
 He recasts the story of Don Quixote and Sancho Panza into a sequence exploring confusion and sanity in a relationship.
-The poems play with the texture of language, in a range of forms.
+The poems play with the texture of language, in a stimulating range of forms.

 Praise for this Book